skywind3000/gutentags_plus/README.md

     :GutentagsToggleTrace

-step3: generate gtags again with current project:
+step3: open some files and generate gtags again with current project:

     :GutentagsUpdate